Hayes Theater: Renovation and reopening

 The Humans relocated to another theater in July 2016 to make way for Second Stage's renovation.
 Second Stage ultimately spent $64 million, including $28 million for the actual purchase, $22 million for renovation, and $14 million for programming.
 Jordan Roth of Jujamcyn Theaters, which operated the neighboring St. James Theatre, approached Second Stage about the possibility of simultaneously renovating both theaters.
 Second Stage sold the alley between the theaters to Jujamcyn, which helped Second Stage fund the cost of renovating the Hayes.
 The Rockwell Group was hired as the architect.
 The project added an elevator, restrooms, and mechanical systems.
-In addition, the dressing rooms were relocated from the basement to the third floor.
+In addition, the dressing rooms were relocated from the basement to the third floor, and the basement became a lounge and concession space.
+As a result of this renovation, the Hayes Theater received a LEED Gold green building certification.